zchee/neovim-wiki/Development-tips.md

     ulimit -c unlimited

 to enable core dumping.
 If you then reproduce a segfault in `nvim`, it will "dump core".
-Typically this means a `core` file will appear in the current directory (or check `/var/log/apport.log` to see where it was written).
-You can then get a backtrace from the `core` with:
+Typically this means a `core` file will appear in the current directory (or check `/var/log/apport.log` to see where it was written) unless you are on OSX, and then and it should appear in `/core/`

+Following this, You can then get a backtrace from the `core` with:

-    gdb -q -n -ex bt -batch ./build/bin/nvim core > backtrace.txt
+    gdb -q -n -ex bt -batch ./build/bin/nvim <path/to/core> > backtrace.txt

 ### Using `lldb` to step through unit tests